Creed III: Plot

-Following the match, an uneasy Donnie visits Mary-Anne, who shows him letters Dame had written to Donnie while in prison that she kept from him due to her believing that he was a bad influence.
-One letter contains a picture showing Dame with a fellow inmate that Donnie recognizes as Drago's assailant.
+Following the match, an uneasy Donnie visits Mary-Anne, who shows him years' worth of letters Dame had written to Donnie while in prison, which she kept from him due to her believing that Dame was a bad influence.
+Donnie is furious for her making Dame think he would been abandoned.
+One letter contains a picture showing Dame with a fellow inmate he recognized as Drago's attacker.
 Realizing that Dame planned the attack, Donnie confronts him, and Dame admits that he manipulated him into getting the title shot.
-Donnie is unable to open up to Bianca about his guilt over Dame, who revels in his newfound fame and publicly slanders Donnie as a fraud who turned his back on him.
+Donnie is unable to open up to Bianca about his and Mary-Anne's complicity in hurting Dame.
+Dame revels in his newfound fame and publicly calls Donnie a fraud who turned a blind eye on him.

-Mary-Anne suffers another stroke and dies.
-After her funeral, Donnie confesses to Bianca about the night of Dame's arrest, revealing Leon to be the abusive caregiver in their group home before he was adopted.
-After Donnie attacked Leon at the liquor store, the ensuing brawl with Leon's friends caused Dame to brandish a gun.
-After Dame was arrested, Donnie never contacted Dame out of guilt.
+Mary-Anne suffers another stroke and enentually dies.
+After her funeral, Donnie confesses to Bianca about the night of Dame's arrest, revealing Leon to be the abusive caregiver and true mastermind in their group home before he was adopted.
+When Donnie attacked Leon at the liquor store, Leon's friends started beating Donnie, which caused Dame to brandish a gun to save Donnie.

 Publicly taunted by Dame and encouraged by Bianca, Donnie decides to come out of retirement and challenges Dame for the championship, which he accepts.
 After training with Duke and a recovered Drago, Donnie faces Dame in the "Battle of Los Angeles" at Dodger Stadium.
 The fight is a grueling, evenly matched affair.
-In the final round, Donnie has visions of his abusive foster home and Dame's life in jail, which leads to Donnie being knocked down.
-He manages to just beat the count, then goes on to knock Dame out and regain the championship.
+In the final round, Donnie has flashbacks of his disjointing group home and Dame's life in jail, which leads to Donnie being knocked down.
+He manages to just get back up before the count, then goes on to knock Dame out and regain the championship.
 Afterward, Donnie reconciles with Dame, with both men admitting it was not the other's fault.
-Donnie then joins Bianca and Amara in the ring in the empty stadium, where he pretends to box with Amara.
+Donnie then joins Bianca and Amara in the ring in the empty stadium, where he shadowboxes with Amara.